Administrative assistant sounds like a fairly straight-forward job. Don’t assistants just answer phones, get coffee, and do filing?

 6. Entering data

 The type of data you work with will depend on your employer and the scope of your responsibilities.
-However, most office assistants perform standard data entry tasks like:
+However, most administrative assistants perform standard data entry tasks like:

 - Filling in forms